Bastzonik/nle_mixdown_metadata_bridge/README.md

 This allows you to identify source cameras in mixdowns when they are reflected in the source clip names.

 # Workflow
-1. Export a video mixdown and an EDL from your NLE of your choice (it is recommended to delete all EDL lines starting with `M2`)
+1. Export a video mixdown and an EDL from the NLE of your choice (it is recommended to delete all EDL lines starting with `M2`)
 2. Import the mixdown using the EDL within DaVinci's Scene Cut Detection
 3. Create a new timeline with the imported mixdown clips on V1
 4. Import the very same EDL via Timelines → Import, don't point to any media files